MrBriit/Netflix-Recommender-System-and-Deployment/README.md

 👯‍♀️ Masters in Data Science: graduated first class with distinction

-🤔 PhD with research forcus in Artificial Intelligence
+🤔 Research forcus in Artificial Intelligence

 💬 more details loading...